alvaroquintero28/cintel-07/README.md

   source .venv/bin/activate
   ```

+Verify: Generally when the environment is active, (.venv) will appear in the terminal prompt.

 We also need to select this project virtual environment in VS Code.
+To do this:

-To do this, open the command palette (Ctrl+Shift+P) and search for "Python: Select Interpreter".
-Then, select the .venv folder in the project root directory.
+1. Open the VS Code command palette (Ctrl+Shift+P).
+2. Search for "Python: Select Interpreter".
+3. Select the .venv folder in the project root directory.

 ### Install Packages into the Active Project Virtual Environment